olisystems/ocn-registry-v2.0/README.md

 ### How to execute local tests

-- PS: By default tests are executed in a separate blockchain called hardhat and not in the localhost blockchain
+- Tests should be executed stand alone in a separate blockchain called hardhat that is built only for that: `yarn hardhat test --network hardhat`
-- `yarn hardhat test`
+- If run-all.sh script was run over localhost network, tests could run over localhost as well: `yarn hardhat test --network localhost`

 ### Fund wallet (You dont need it for Hardhat localhost)